mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

 <h2>Preparation</h2>

-- <a href="https://github.com/kirkgacias/ad-and-azuresetup"> Preliminary Setup for Active Directory and Network Traffic Analysis between Azure VMs </a>
+- <a Set up a Windows client computer and a Windows Active Directory server on suitable hardware.</a>

 <h1>Objectives: Create a functional domain environment </h1>